AlexReff/StreamingDemo/README.md

 # SignalR Streaming Data Demo

-This work-in-progress project contains a demo of a C# .NET Core application that polls new posts and streams the data via SignalR to a React client, which displays charts on various statistics via Victory.
+This work-in-progress project contains a demo of a C# .NET Core application that polls new posts and streams the data via SignalR to a React client, which displays charts on various statistics via Recharts.

 ## Requirements